TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 235.30 Additional Program Components for Preschool Education Proposals

-a) In addition to the requirements set forth in Section 235.20, applications for funding for preschool education programs and activities, as defined in Section 235.10(a)(1) of this Part, must provide:
+a) In addition to the requirements set forth in Section 235.20, applications for funding for preschool education programs and activities, as defined in Section 235.10(a)(1), must provide:

-B) address the domains of development specified in Section 235.20(c)(5)(B) and how a language and literacy development program shall be implemented for each child based on that child's individual assessment; and
+B) address the domains of development specified in Section 235.20(c)(6) and how a language and literacy development program shall be implemented for each child based on that child's individual assessment;

-5) a description of how the program will ensure that those children who are age-eligible for kindergarten are enrolled in school upon leaving the preschool education program;
+4) a description of the written transition plan to ensure that those children who are age-eligible for kindergarten are enrolled in school upon leaving the preschool education program;

-6) for school district applicants, a description of the steps to be taken to ensure that the provisions of Article 14C of the School Code [105 ILCS 5/Art.
+5) for school district applicants, a description of the steps to be taken to ensure that the provisions of Article 14C of the School Code [105 ILCS 5/Art.
 14C] and 23 Ill.
 Adm.
-Code 228 (Transitional Bilingual Education) are met; and
+Code 228 (Transitional Bilingual Education) are met;

-7) a description of the provisions to be made to allow for the participation of children with disabilities in the program.
+6) a description of the provisions to be made to allow for the participation of children with disabilities in the program; and

 b) Each applicant also shall describe whether the program qualifies as a program serving primarily at-risk children or a program serving primarily children whose families meet the income guidelines set forth in Section 2-3.71(a)(4.5) of the School Code.